snazy/cassandra-dtest/CONTRIBUTING.md

     - Does the code use `.format()` over `%` for format strings?
     - If there are new test files, do they use the requested imports for Python 3 compatibility?
     - Have the changes caused any style regressions?
 In particular, did Travis find any?
-    - Are `cassandra.cluster.Session` objects named `session` (and not `cursor`)?
+    - Are `dse.cluster.Session` objects named `session` (and not `cursor`)?
 - Documentation and Metadata:
     - Are new tests and test classes documented with docstrings?
     - Are changed tests' documentation updated?
-    - Is Cassandra's desired behavior described in the documentation if it's not immediately readable in the test?
+    - Is Apollo's desired behavior described in the documentation if it's not immediately readable in the test?
     - Does the documentation include all appropriate Doxygen annotations, in particular `@jira_ticket`?
 - Readability and Reusability
     - Are any data structures built by looping that could be succinctly created in a comprehension